ERNI-Academy/assets-cloud-storage-abstraction/README.md

 ```
 ## Notes

-- the interface **IContainerServiceConfig** has a default implementation that is forbidden use it on production. **ALWAYS RETURN** a connection srting for the Azure Storage Emulator.
+- the interface **IContainerServiceConfig** has a default implementation that is forbidden use it on production. **ALWAYS RETURN** a connection string for the Azure Storage Emulator.
 - You should implement your own class where you could manage your proper connectionstring

 ## samples